-FHA reverse mortgages or Home Equity Conversion Mortgages (HECM) come with a number of guarantees and protections that are part of the FHA (Federal Housing Administration) insurance.
+FHA reverse mortgages or Home Equity Conversion Mortgages (HECM) come with a number of protections that are part of the FHA (Federal Housing Administration) insurance.
 The FHA insurance provides the following protection and peace of mind to the borrower and their children:

 - The borrowers will never owe more than the home’s fair market value

 - If the loan balance ever grows higher than the value of the home, FHA pays the lender the difference when the last borrower dies or leaves the home.